 How Much Does it Cost to Own a Wheelchair Van for 1 Year?

-You’re budgeting for a wheelchair van.
+You’re budgeting for a wheelchair van

-You have thirty tabs open on your computer, with searches ranging from “How much does it cost to fill a van with gas for 1 year?” to “Average cost of a wheelchair ramp inspection” to “How often do I need to change the oil in a wheelchair van?”.
+You have thirty tabs open on your computer, with searches ranging from “How much does it cost to fill a van with gas for one year?” to “Average cost of a wheelchair ramp inspection” to “How often do I need to change the oil in a wheelchair van?”.

 Don’t worry.
 In this article, you’ll learn a general estimation from MoveMobility’s industry experts on how much it costs to own a wheelchair van for a year, answering questions such as: